Wisdom Teeth Extraction

 What is a Wisdom Tooth?

-From an evolution perspective, our diets hundreds of years ago were rougher
+From an evolutionary perspective, our diets hundreds of years ago were

-and harder requiring higher bite forces which allowed the bones (jaws)
+rougher and harder requiring higher bite forces which allowed the bones

-to be stimulated to get larger and in turn to allow all the teeth to erupt
+(jaws) to be stimulated to get larger and in turn to allow all the teeth

 Through the centuries, with the diets becoming softer, the jaws have become